 (i) ‘Loans and advances having been forborne ‘twice’ and ‘more than twice’ shall mean exposures classified as forborne in accordance with paragraphs 240 to 268 of this Part at the reporting reference date, to which forbearance measures have been applied at two, respectively more than two different points in time.
 That includes, among others, originally forborne exposures that exited the forborne status (cured forborne exposures), but were granted new forbearance measures after that;

-(ii) ‘Loans and advances to which forbearance measures were granted in addition to already existing forbearance measures’ shall mean forborne exposures under probation to which forbearance measures were applied in addition to forbearance measures granted at an earlier point in time, without the exposure having in between.
+(ii) ‘Loans and advances to which forbearance measures were granted in addition to already existing forbearance measures’ shall mean forborne exposures under probation/cure period to which forbearance measures were applied in addition to forbearance measures granted at an earlier point in time, without the exposure having exited the probation/ cure period in between.

-Non-performing forborne exposures that failed to meet the non-performing exit criteria.
-That shall comprise non-performing forborne exposures that failed to meet the conditions for ceasing to be non-performing as described in paragraph 232 of this Part at the end of the period of 1 year specified in paragraph 231 (b) of this Part.
+.

 Exposures to which forbearance measures have been granted since the end of the last financial year shall be reported in separate columns.

-LOANS AND ADVANCES: AVERAGE DURATION AND RECOVERY PERIODS (47)
+Breakdown of other financial corporations (27)

-The information provided in template 47 shall refer to loans and advances, excluding loans and advances classified as cash balances at central banks and other demand deposits, held for trading, trading financial assets or held for sale.
+.

-The ‘weighted average time since past due date (in years)’ shall be calculated as the weighted average of the number of days past due of exposures classified as non-performing in accordance with paragraphs 213 to 239 or 260 of this Part at the reference date.
-Non-performing exposures that are not past due shall be considered as being zero days past due in this calculation.
-Exposures shall be weighted by the gross carrying amount measured at the reference date.
-The weighted average time since past due date shall be expressed in years (with decimals).
+Templates 27 shall present information on assets, liabilities and off-balance sheet items towards the different subsectors of the counterparty ‘other financial corporations’.
+The breakdown of ‘other financial corporations’ is outlined in paragraph 42 (d) of part I to this Annex.

-The following information on the results of litigation procedures on non-performing loans and advances concluded during the period shall be reported:
+If a financial corporation can be classified under multiple subsectors, the related exposures shall be reported in the subsector that best represents the financial corporation’s main business activity.

-Net cumulated recoveries: This item shall include recoveries resulting from in-court procedures.
-Recoveries stemming from voluntary agreements shall not be included.
+Non-EU entities which carry out similar activities to the ones of EU-other financial corporations shall be classified under the most appropriate corresponding subsector.In template 27.01, institutions shall report the carrying amount of financial assets regardless of the accounting portfolios in which they are included broken-down by class of instruments.
+In addition to the breakdown by class of instruments, institutions shall report the debt instruments, as defined in paragraph 33 of Part 1, towards other financial corporations that are primarily involved in private credit activities, such as private credit funds or business development companies (BDCs).
+Private (i.e. not public) credit activities are defined, for the purpose of reporting this template, as the provision of debt-like, non-publicly traded instruments to fund non-financial corporations (private businesses) and /or households, including the provision of implicit financing through securitisation structures, the provision of credit risk protection through significant risk transfers (SRTs).

-Gross carrying amount reduction: This item shall include the gross-carrying amount of non-performing loans and advances derecognised in response to the conclusion of a litigation procedure.
-This includes related write-offs.
+In template 27.02, institutions shall report the carrying amount of financial liabilities regardless of the accounting portfolios in which they are included broken-down by class of instruments.

-Average duration of litigation procedures concluded in the period: shall be calculated as the average of the elapsed time between the date of classification of the instrument as ‘in litigation status’ in accordance with paragraph 322 of this Part and the date of the finalisation of legal proceedings; it shall be expressed in years (with decimals).
+In template 27.03, institutions shall report the amount of off-balance sheet items given and received broken-down by type.